-Pediatric bladder and bowel dysfunction is a condition that can be treated.
-Dysfunctional elimination in children occurs when the child is having a problem either holding or releasing urine or stool.
+Pediatric bladder and bowel dysfunction is common and a condition that can be treated.
 The pelvic floor is made up of muscles and other tissues that form a sling from the pubic bone to the tailbone.
 They help to support the abdominal and pelvic organs and to control bladder and bowel activity.
+In children, when the pelvic floor muscles are too weak, too tight or too active, they can cause accidents, constipation, tummy troubles, bed-wetting, and potty-training issues.

 Biofeedback is used to help retrain dysfunctional pelvic floor muscles.
 These muscles are responsible for bladder and bowel function and control.
 Special sensors are attached to your skin so they can pick up the electrical activity from these muscles.
 Your muscle activity will be displayed on a computer screen and you will be able to practice how to properly use and relax your pelvic floor muscles.